Earthquake strengthening

 • Rimu Street, Eastbourne

-Because Hutt City is a high seismic risk area, owners must assess priority buildings within 2 years and 6 months.
+Because Hutt City is a high seismic risk area, owners must assess priority buildings within two years and six months.

-If Council issues an earthquake-prone building notice, the owner has to complete remedial work within 7 years and 6 months.
+If Council issues an EPB notice, the owner has to complete remedial work within seven years and six months.

-If a building is identified by Council as being potentially earthquake-prone, the owners then have 12 months to provide an engineer's assessment that satisfies the governments Earthquake-prone Building methodology document.
+If Council identifies a building as being potentially earthquake-prone, the owners are notified and given 12 months to provide an engineer's assessment that satisfies the government's Earthquake-prone Building methodology document.

 Owners of heritage buildings listed as a Category 1 historic place on the New Zealand heritage list, or included on the National Historic Landmarks, may apply in writing to their local Council for an extension of up to 10 years to complete seismic work.
 We'll consider these applications in the order we receive them.